How long should you rest between reps?

 Get the most out of each repetition to get the most out of your time in the gym.

-These data indicate that when total rest time is redistributed over each repetition, kinetics, and kinematics of each exercise repetition is more constant improving muscle performance results.
-Whether or not this method of training is feasible for you depends on personal preference and goals but given the data and the novelty of the method, it is worth exploring.
+Whether or not this method of training is right for you depends on personal preference and goals but given the data and the novelty of the method, it is worth exploring.

 To explore the latest RT methods and earn PT CEUs, click here.